bafnetwork/web3ttt/content/course/04-working-with-local-blockchain/index.md

 Alternatively, you can download and run a [full Ethereum node](https://geth.ethereum.org/) for your dApp development setup.

-### Install Metamask
+### Install MetaMask

-[Metamask](https://metamask.io/) is a browser extension that allows websites to connect to an Ethereum network, whether mainnet, testnet, or any other RPC provider (like a local Ganache instance).
+[MetaMask](https://metamask.io/) is a browser extension that allows websites to connect to an Ethereum network, whether mainnet, testnet, or any other RPC provider (like a local Ganache instance).

 ### Install Node.js